Home

 More important to the Prihars than the outside lights was the enormous generosity they felt about Christmas Eve gatherings in their home.
 With eight Prihar families in town and dozens of nieces, nephews, cousins and other relatives, they had a lot of people to fête every year.
 As one of Sherry and Willie’s nieces described it: “Attending those Christmas Eve dinners were anywhere between 35 and 50 people.
 The dinner was around 10-15 courses and they always had entertainment: a magician, a story teller, singers….
 It was amazing!
 They shunned all offers of help with meal prep or cleanup.”

 What should we know about Sherry and Willie from the Christmas dinner story?
-To me it is clear evidence of their love of humanity and desire to reach out to everyone in God’s kingdom.
-Like the parable of the King found in Luke’s Gospel 14:15-24.
-In that passage, the host was insistent that the feast should be open to everyone. (“Find people who were stranded at the airport because of the weather and ferry them over to their house.”)
-Sherry and Willie were doing God’s work, always.
+It is clear evidence of their love of humanity and desire to reach out to everyone in God’s kingdom.
+Like the parable of the Great Banquet found in Luke’s Gospel 14:15-24.
+In that passage, the banquet host was insistent that the feast should be open to everyone. (“Find people who were stranded at the airport because of the weather and ferry them over to their house.”)
+Sherry and Willie Prihar were busy doing God’s work, always.

 Rose “Sherry” Prihar (1924 – 2021)